PraveenDocs/reg-sense-ai-api-docs/README.md

 Our service ensures data integrity and adherence to global regulatory standards (e.g., ICD-10, PII standards) before final submission to agencies like the FDA or EMA.

 ---
+## 🗺️ Documentation Map

+For a comprehensive overview and direct links to all technical and regulatory guides, see the [Table of Contents (TOC)](TOC.md).

+---
 ## 🚀 Getting Started

 Follow these steps to quickly integrate and begin using the Reg-Sense AI API.